LukeDS-it/LukeDS-it.github.io/content/software/migra/_index.md

 and are usually used to load data into another place.
 A process can have any nymber of consumers set, and they will all run in parallel taking data from the last extractor.

+## Mode of use and plan for the long term

+Currently, Migra can only be run as a standalone application, and only after it's been built from the sources.

+I am planning to release Migra as a standalone application that will support two operating
+modes:

+- standalone, to run single processes via command line
+- server, to create an environment that allows multiple users to connect, create and execute their processes.

 ## Repository